Family Art Nights…

-- Printmaking Station: Etch foam with a dull pencil, use a brayer to roll on paint.
+- Printmaking Station: Etch foam with a dull pencil.
+Use a brayer to roll on paint.
 Print onto pre-cut 5″ x 7″ paper.

-- Water Color and Oil Pastel Resist: Set out small pieces of paper, oil pastels and pans of watercolor paints and let kids free-paint.
+- Watercolor and Oil Pastel Resist: Set out small pieces of paper, oil pastels and pans of watercolor paints and let kids free-paint.

 - Antique Flowers Watercolor Wash: Use oil pastels to draw a vase with flowers.
 Crumple paper to form wrinkles.
 Cover with watercolor wash.

 - Symmetrical Butterfly: Fold a piece of white paper in half, draw half a butterfly on one half with an oil pastel, fold over and press hard.
 Trace faint outline on other side and fill in with watercolor.
-Here is a lesson link.

-- Stuffed Fish: Children select large fish shape and staple paper together.
+- Stuffed Fish: Children select a pre-cut fish shape and staple paper together.
 Paint with bright colors and add glitter.
 (One teacher was anointed “The Glitter Queen” and sprinkled glitter on the wet paint.
 A large table was needed for this project as well as large vats of pre-mixed paints, large brushes and plenty of staplers!

-- Oil and Chalk Pastel Drawing: Children use oil pastels on pre-cut black paper then smudge chalk pastels over top.
+- Oil and Chalk Pastel Drawing: Children use oil pastels on black paper then smudge chalk pastels over top.

 - Symmetrical Vase with Stamped Flowers: Children cut a vase from pre-folded card stock and glue onto a small piece of paper.
 Using sponges (various shapes) dipped in paint, they stamped flowers and designs onto their paper.
 Here is a lesson link.

 - Play-Dough Color Wheel: Children blend colors using yellow, red and blue play dough.